ruFFaa/AgentVault/docs/security_policy.md

 **Preferred Method:**

 *   **GitHub Private Vulnerability Reporting:** If you are reporting via GitHub, please use the built-in "Report a vulnerability" feature within the main AgentVault repository.
-This allows for secure communication and tracking.
-[Link to GitHub Security Tab - *You will need to replace this with the actual link once the repo exists*]
+This allows for secure communication and tracking. [*Note: Link to GitHub Security Tab needs to be updated once available.*]

 **Alternative Method:**

-*   **Email:** If you cannot use GitHub's reporting feature, you can email your report to `AgentVault@proton.me` .
+*   **Email:** If you cannot use GitHub's reporting feature, you can email your report to `[CONTACT_EMAIL_PLACEHOLDER]` (*Note: Replace placeholder before production*).
 Use a clear subject line like "Security Vulnerability Report: AgentVault [Component Name]". **Please use this email address for vulnerability reports ONLY.** Other inquiries will not be addressed here.

 **What to Include:**

 Please include the following details in your report:

-*   **Component:** Which part of AgentVault is affected (library, registry, CLI)?
+*   **Component:** Which part of AgentVault is affected (library, registry, CLI, SDK)?
 *   **Version:** The specific version number or commit hash, if known.
 *   **Description:** A clear and concise description of the vulnerability.
 *   **Steps to Reproduce:** Detailed steps required to reproduce the vulnerability.
 Include code snippets, configuration details, or specific API requests if applicable.